cossacklabs/rd_themis/README.md

     make
     ```

-3. To load the module, Start Redis with the `--loadmodule /path/to/module.so` option, add it as a directive to the configuration file or send a `MODULE LOAD` command.
+3. To load the module, start Redis with the `--loadmodule /path/to/module.so` option, add it as a directive to the configuration file or send a `MODULE LOAD` command.

+Features
+---

+**Symmetric container, cget/cset **: Encrypts data with [Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) symmetric container with context awareness, authenticity and other features.

+**Asymmetric container, msget/msset**: One-way asymmetric container, which was born in [Acra](https://cossacklabs.com/acra/)'s development and will emerge in next versions of Themis, it allows any piece of code to:
+1. Encrypt payload with random symmetric key.
+2. Store this key in asymmetric envelope, sent from random keypair to desired keypair.
+3. Stack these together with format control.
+It enables you to bind secrecy and authenticity to one private key, while preserving speed benefits of symmetric cryptography over main payload.

 Commands
 ---

 ### `rd_themis.cset key password data`
-Works like the standard Redis `SET` command, but stores the encrypted data (encrypted with themis secure cell in seal mode) instead of the clear data.
+Works like the standard Redis `SET` command, but stores the encrypted data (encrypted with [Themis Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) in Seal Mode) instead of the plaintext data.

 ### `rd_themis.cget key password`
 Decrypt and return stored data.

 ### `rd_themis.msset key public_key data`
-Works like the standard Redis `SET` command, but stores the encrypted data (encrypted by themis secure message with randomly generated key pair and public_key) instead of the clear data.
+Works like the standard Redis `SET` command, but stores the encrypted data (encrypted with [Themis Secure Cell](https://github.com/cossacklabs/themis/wiki/Secure-Cell-cryptosystem) with random key, wrapped in [Themis Secure Message](https://github.com/cossacklabs/themis/wiki/Secure-Message-cryptosystem) with random sender key and fixed decryption key) instead of the clear data.

 ### `rd_themis.msget key private_key`
 Decrypt and return stored data.